 If you were a passenger in a car accident, you probably didn’t cause it.
 You were just along for the ride.

-So, if you were injured, who would pay for your medical bills, lost wages, and other damages?
-Are passengers entitled to compensation after a crash?
+If you were injured, who pays your medical bills, lost wages, and other damages?
+And can passengers recover compensation after a crash?

 Yes, but how that works depends on who was at fault and on the available insurance coverage.
 Here is what you need to know.